spacetelescope/synphot_refactor/docs/synphot/observation.rst

 An observation also understands detector binning.
 By default, the bins are assumed to be the same as the ``waveset`` of the input bandpass.
-However, this is not always true, particularly for :ref:`<stsynphot-obsmode>`.
+However, this is not always true, particularly for "obsmode" in **stsynphot**.
 In those cases, the bandpass has an extra ``binset`` attribute (wavelength values for bin centers) that must be passed into an observation's constructor, as shown below::